Documentation

 1. Navigate to the submission URL.
 Use a private browsing window and, where possible, a network that is not traceable to you (public Wi-Fi, Tor, etc.) for maximum protection.

-3. Submit the form.
+7. Review and submit.
 Immediately note down the case number and PIN displayed on the confirmation screen.
 These are shown only once and cannot be recovered if lost.

 Checking report status